What is Meibomian Gland Dysfunction (MGD)?

 - Distress from being unable to achieve any ocular comfort or relief

 Signs of Meibomian Gland Dysfunction.

-Careful examination of the lids, lid margins and pre-corneal tear film is necessary to appreciate all the signs of MGD but more florid disease can be seen easily without slit lamp biomicrosopy.
+Careful examination of the lids, lid margins, and pre-corneal tear film is necessary to appreciate all the signs of MGD but the more florid disease can be seen easily without slit-lamp biomicroscopy.
 Signs you may see are :